Mayo Clinic-sponsored J-1 program exchange visitor rules

 As an exchange visitor, you and your dependents will be permitted a 30-day grace period following your program end date or the DS-2019 end date (whichever is earlier) during which time you may remain in the U.S. to make plans for departure.

 You may not leave the U.S. during the grace period and re-enter using your most recently issued DS-2019 form.

 You may not work during your grace period.

-If you desire to transfer your J-1 program from Mayo Clinic to another institution, you must first inform the Legal Department at Jemail@example.com.
-Following this notification, the institution to which you are transfering should formally express to the Mayo Clinic Legal Department (Jfirstname.lastname@example.org) their interest in hosting you as an exchange visitor.
+If you desire to transfer your J-1 program from Mayo Clinic to another institution, you must first inform the Legal Department at VisaHelp@mayo.edu.
+Following this notification, the institution to which you are transferring should formally express to the Mayo Clinic Legal Department (VisaHelp@mayo.edu) their interest in hosting you as an exchange visitor.
 If the Mayo Clinic Legal Department approves the request, your J-1 record will be transferred to your future program sponsor using SEVIS.
 When Mayo Clinic has transferred your J-1 program and your new institution has produced a new DS-2019, you will be under the sponsorship of your new institution.